chz31/notes_and_examples/notes/sofa_experiments_log.md

 Redo the meshing by adding `cell_size` parameter to the cgal command to re-do the meshing.This parameter did not work.

-Default gmsh way actually produced much finer internal tetrahedra, though reported 65 ill-shaped out of 15440 tetrahedra as a warning information but no error.<br>
+Default gmsh way actually produced much finer internal tetrahedra, though reported 65 ill-shaped out of 150k tetrahedra as a warning information but no error.However, this mesh is simply too dense to run any simulation <br>
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/57715a18-3c57-42e7-83fa-0d03e1cd29f0" />